Estimating the Number of Components in Finite Mixture Models via Variational Approximation: Theoretical Results

-\end{corollary} Our condition $\Delta_n\leq C_3\log\log n$ requires a finite sample analysis of the likelihood ratio test statistic under singularity, and can be verified in many concrete examples~\citep{watanabe2006stochastic,watanabe2007stochastic,rotnitzky2000likelihood,Drton2009,liu2003asymptotics,mitchell2019hypothesis}; also see Appendix~\ref{app:review} for a brief review.
-This corollary indicates that for small $\phi_0$, the redundant mixture components are emptied out at the rate of $n^{-1}$ (up to $\log n$ factors), a rate faster than the usual parametric rate of $n^{-1/2}$.
-This phenomenon is again a distinctive feature of the singular regime, where some components of the posterior distribution may exhibit a faster rate of convergence, depending on the behavior of the prior distribution near the boundary of the parameter space \citep{Green2014}.
-In comparison, under the regular regime where $\phi_0 > (d+1)/2$, the mixing weight point estimates tend to spread out over all $K$ components and are not stable, and the ``super-efficiency'' property disappears; this finding is also supported by our numerical results in Section~\ref{section 4}.
-A similar result regarding this robust behavior for the posterior distribution $p(w\,|\,X^n)$ of mixing weights $w$ is also proved in \cite{rousseau2011asymptotic}; however, their obtained convergence rate under small $\phi_0$ is $n^{-1/2}$ up to logarithm terms and requires a stronger identifiability condition on the model (i.e., identifiability in the second-order).
-Therefore, Corollary~\ref{empty out rate} indicates that variational approximation also inherits the stability and (possibly) super-efficiency property of the posterior distribution in finite mixture models.
+where $\m{S}_K$ is the set of all permutations over $[K]$; 2.~when $\phi_0>(m+1)/2$ and for $\rho_2 = 2(C_3 + 1)/(2\phi_0 - m -1)$, \end{corollary} {} Our condition $\Delta_n\le C_3\log\log n$ requires a finite sample analysis of the likelihood ratio test statistic under singularity, and can be verified in many concrete examples~\citep{watanabe2006stochastic,watanabe2007stochastic,rotnitzky2000likelihood,Drton2009,liu2003asymptotics,mitchell2019hypothesis}, { where $\kappa_n$ can be taken as $(\log n)^{-1}$}; also see Appendix~\ref{app:review} for a brief review.
+This corollary indicates that for small $\phi_0$, redundant mixture components are emptied out at a rate of $n^{-1}$ (up to $\log n$ factors), which is faster than the usual parametric rate of $n^{-1/2}$.
+This super-efficiency is a unique property in the singular regime, where certain components of the posterior can converge faster, depending on the behavior of the prior near the boundary of the parameter space \citep{Green2014}.
+By contrast, in the regular regime with $\phi_0 > (m+1)/2$, the mixing weight estimates tend to be spread across all $K$ components exhibiting less stability and losing the ``super-efficiency'' property. { We observe that when $\phi_0 < (m+1)/2$, decreasing $\phi_0$ results in a smaller $\rho_1$ and a larger exponent on the $\log n$ term in the convergence rate.
+This observation is consistent with the analysis following Theorem~\ref{main theorem}, suggesting that one should avoid choosing an overly small $\phi_0$.
+When $\phi_0 > (m+1)/2$, increasing $\phi_0$ reduces $\rho_2$, resulting in more uniform weight allocation across all components and deteriorate the estimation accuracy of the mixing weights.
+Our empirical results in Figure~\ref{fig: fig5} of Section~\ref{sec: section 4.1} also support these findings.} A related result on the robustness of the true posterior $p(w\,|\,X^n)$ was established by \cite{rousseau2011asymptotic} who proved an $n^{-1/2}$ convergence rate (up to logarithmic terms) for small $\phi_0$, under stronger second-order identifiability assumptions.
+Corollary~\ref{empty out rate} shows that variational approximations similarly inherit the stability and super-efficiency properties of the posterior in finite mixture models.